themouette/fossil-core/doc/getting-started.md

 Open the
 [`src/kernel.js`](https://github.com/themouette/fossil-core/skeleton/src/kernel.js)
-file, this is the core of this new Fossil application.
+file, this is the core of your new Fossil application.

 This file already contains a boilerplate application start process, let's review
 it: